RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Although this design has a lot of advantages, there are some situations where some fields
+But there are situations where specific fields might need to be kept mutable,
-might need to be kept mutable, no matter how the instace is qualified.
-The following
+no matter how the instance is qualified.
+The following real life examples
-real life examples will illustrate the problem:
+will illustrate the problem:

 1. The usage of the `RefCounted` struct [1] in the `Array` struct [2] in phobos: